Season of the Witch (1972 film): Reception

 In a review of the Season Of The Witch home video, The A.V.
 Club compared the film to Romero's Night of the Living Dead stating that the film "looks significantly less impressive [...]
 Where Night Of The Living Dead sandwiched some undistinguished, talky bits featuring actors of widely varying skill between the zombie horror, Season Of The Witch is nearly all undistinguished talky bits featuring actors of widely varying skill.
-Frankly, it’s kind of a slog."
+Frankly, it's kind of a slog."
 Slant Magazine gave the film a four out of five star rating, calling the film Romero's Belle du Jour.
 Online film database Allmovie gave a mixed review for the film noting poor production quality, "wildly uneven acting", and that the film is "burdened both by its directness and its talkiness".
-The review went on to note that "this is as effective a film as the director has made, in many respects years ahead of its time, assuming a position more extreme than The Stepford Wives or even, for the most part, Thelma and Louise."
+The review went on to note that "this is as effective a film as the director has made, in many respects years ahead of its time, assuming a position more extreme than The Stepford Wives or even, for the most part, Thelma and Louise".
 TV Guide gave the film one star out of four, referring to the film as "One of the most problematic entries in George Romero's filmography", noting cheap production and poor acting.

-Scholar Bernice Murphy referred to the film as "cheaply made and jarringly edited," and noted it as an effort for Romero to distance himself from the supernatural horror themes he had become known for.
+Scholar Bernice Murphy referred to the film as "cheaply made and jarringly edited", and noted it as an effort for Romero to distance himself from the supernatural horror themes he had become known for.

-On review aggregator website Rotten Tomatoes, the film holds a 70% rating, based on 10 reviews, with an average rating of 6.3/10.
+On review aggregator website Rotten Tomatoes, the film holds a 70% rating, based on 10 reviews, with an average rating of 6.2/10.
+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 4 critics, indicating "mixed or average" reviews.